What Is Phishing-as-a-Service (PhaaS) and How to Protect Against It

 Phishing campaigns use legitimate-looking login pages that induce the unsuspecting victims a sense of trust.
 The targets are tricked into revealing confidential information like usernames and passwords, credit card details, etc. Once the victim connects, this data can be used in financial fraud, identity theft, to access the victims’ accounts, or blackmail them.
 In some cases, hackers sell the data on the dark web, to other malicious actors.

-How Phishing-as-a-Service Works?
+How Does Phishing-as-a-Service Work?